-As someone who cannot stand still for too long, i'm constantly on the move!
 Many other travellers call books their best friends on their adventures, but for me, I find books too bulky to take along.
 But also, I prefer to listen to stories, rather than read them.
-I love listening rather than reading because you get to absorb much more info, quicker.
+You get to absorb more information, quicker.
 On top of that, you get the emotions, tones and personalities through listening.
-You can create these crucial details from reading, but it will never be authentic.
-Therefore i've found a love in podcasts!
+Therefore I've found a love in travel podcasts!
 I've been researching like crazy to build my library of voices for my next adventure.
-Here are my favourite picks, the best podcasts for traveller's!
+Here are my favourite picks, the best podcasts for travellers!

 Tim lives, promotes, inspires and researchers totally holistically.
 Tim has become an expert on dieting, fitness, relationships, business, travelling, tech gear, networking.... the list goes on and on!
 The author of 'The 4 Hour Work Week' is an absolute genius!
 Listening to this man is downright inspiring.
 But in such a simple way.
 He breaks down so many huge worldly ideas, along with his guests, to bring light to everyday strategies, making anyones life greater and easier.
 I'm obsessed.
+It's definitely one of the best free podcasts out there.
 I binge listen to Tim often and find myself beaming with power to take on my daily activities!

 2. Extra Pack Of Peanuts Show (EPOP)

-Heather and Travis have the best travel podcast on iTunes!
+Heather and Travis have the best podcasts about travel on iTunes!
 These 2 bicker, laugh and reminisce together about all their adventures and experiences.
-Interviews with fellow traveller's, a main theme is discussing how to travel more for less!
+Interviewing fellow traveller's, a main theme is discussing how to travel more for less!
 These guys are a ball of fun!
 My TOP pick for a genuine travel experience.

 If you are familiar with T.E.D.
-Talks, you'll fall quickly in love with this podcast.
+Talks, you'll quickly fall in love with this podcast.
 Sticking to a single theme per episode, it runs through different peoples own experience with these themes.
 Mixing up the perspectives and making you think about worldly issues from various angles.
-Run very similar to The Tim Ferriss Show, this is definitely staying on my subscription list!
+Run very similar to The Tim Ferriss Show, this is definitely staying on my good travel podcasts list!

 Betty, the host, is an air stewardess and is a pure delight!
 Her podcast is a collection of interviews from all over the world as she travels for work.
 From fellow colleagues hilarious stories of onboard antics to her own experiences with passengers.
-A wonderful insight to a bit of behind the scenes cheek of such a glamorous lifestyle!
+A wonderful insight to the behind the scenes cheek of such a glamorous lifestyle!

 Jackie focuses on solo female travel and exploring budget friendly options for all!
 Get the latest tips for saving a bit of cash here and there, at the same time listening to some wild tales of backpacking ventures from incredible guests!
-A young, backpacking, carefree vibe, this podcast lets you dream with realistic measures allowing those dreams to feel so near in reach.
+A young, backpacking, carefree vibe, this podcast lets you dream with realistic expectations.

 Whaaaaaa....?!
 Yep ok let me explain why this one lands so high on my list of best podcasts for travellers.
 The episodes are short - about 15 minutes each.
 Meaning each point discussed gets straight to the nitty gritty and outlined simply!
 BNI is all about broadening your business through networking.
 Curtis is part of our local Forster Chamber and the benefits to his business and his social circles have been bountiful simply from 'being a part of something'.
 BNI explains basics of business and how effective they are, but reminds you how many people forget these basics.
 All aspects discussed can easily be applied to travelling.
 Connecting with people for mutual benefits.
 The incredible positives of great word of mouth.
 How easy and fulfilling it can be to simply introduce yourself to someone and begin a long-lasting relationship.
 Whether applied through social media or physical gatherings, never underestimate how powerful human connections can be!